rancher/rke2/docs/known_issues.md

 ## NetworkManager

-NetworkManager, in stock configuration, does not work well with RKE2 and Canal.
+NetworkManager manipulates the routing table for interfaces in the default network namespace where many CNIs, including RKE2's default, create veth pairs for connections to containers.
+This can interfere with the CNI’s ability to route correctly.
 As such, if installing RKE2 on a NetworkManager enabled system, it is highly recommended to configure NetworkManager to ignore calico/flannel related network interfaces.
 In order to do this, create a configuration file called `rke2-canal.conf` in `/etc/NetworkManager/conf.d` with the contents:
 ```bash
 [keyfile]
 unmanaged-devices=interface-name:cali*;interface-name:flannel*